If you’ve got any sort of music collection, even if it’s just a few CDs, why not copy (or rip) them to your computer.

 That’s not the case.
 What this is actually going to do is to stop you from transferring your ripped music onto other devices.

 If you’ve already got music files on your computer with this copy protection enabled, you can try removing it.
-Here is a guide to removing DRM from Windows Media Audio files.
+Here is a guide to removing DRM from How To Remove DRM From WMA Audio Files.